KazanExpress/argocd-terraform-plugin/docs/config.md

 AVP_TYPE: vault
 ```

-You can use it like this: `argocd-vault-plugin generate /some/path -c /path/to/config/file.yaml`.
+You can use it like this: `argocd-terraform-plugin generate /some/path -c /path/to/config/file.yaml`.
 This can be useful for use-cases not involving Argo CD.

 ##### Environment Variables